 So I thought I would help you out with telling you what I learnt back in those early days.

-Lipase, generally, are quite complex and clever wee things but basically Wikipedia describes Lipase as this:
+Lipase, generally, are quite complex and clever wee things but basically Lipase can be described as:

 “A lipase is an enzyme that catalyzes the formation or cleavage (hydrolysis) of fats (lipids).”